HoloArchivists/hollow_memories/archiving_livestreams.md

 >You may find that sometimes authentication will fail.
 This is most likely due to old cookies which can be caused by logging out.
 Simply repeat step 2 to replace your current cookie file.

->To prevent having to type these 2 commands in every time you want to save a stream, download this [file](scripts/ytarchive.ps1) and copy it to the directory you wish to save your stream to, then open the file.

 ### Advanced usage
 If you wish to learn the CLI commands yourself, use the `ytarchive -h` command or refer to this [README](https://github.com/Kethsar/ytarchive/blob/master/README.md).
 * Download the stream to the current directory with the best quality